michaelleeallen/reducto/README.md

 }
 ```
 Service calls use [mikeal's](https://github.com/mikeal) [request](https://github.com/mikeal/request) module to handle HTTP, so any valid request configuration for
 request applies here.
-The `dataTransform` key refers to any module/method that accepts JSON as input and produces JSON as output:
+The `transform` key refers to any module/method that accepts JSON as input and produces JSON as output:
 ```javascript
 module.exports = function(data){
   // do some modification on data ... return data;
 };
 ```
+These are great for when you need the data in a different format than what the service(which you may have no control over) provides.